Appointment(s)

 Biography

-Matthew Chang is the Executive Director of the Singapore National Centre for Engineering Biology.
+Professor Matthew Chang is the Executive Director of the Singapore National Centre for Engineering Biology.
 He concurrently serves as the Director of the Singapore Consortium for Synthetic Biology, the Wilmar-NUS Corporate Laboratory, and the NUS Synthetic Biology for Clinical and Technological Innovation.
-He holds the Dean’s Chair in Medicine and is an Associate Professor of Biochemistry at the Yong Loo Lin School of Medicine, National University of Singapore.
+He holds the Dean’s Chair in Medicine and is an Associate Professor of Biochemistry at the National University of Singapore Yong Loo Lin School of Medicine, and is the Director of Synthetic Biology Translational Research Programme.

-Dr. Chang’s dedication to mentorship has shaped the careers of over 50 undergraduates and high school students, 25 PhD students, and 50 research scientists, many of whom have assumed leadership roles across academia, government, and industry.
+As an Associate Professor of Biochemistry, Professor Chang has shaped the careers of over 50 undergraduates and high school students, 25 PhD students, and 50 research scientists, many of whom have assumed leadership roles across academia, government, and industry.
 A passionate advocate for interdisciplinary collaboration, he works to integrate engineering, biology, medicine, and the social sciences, thereby fostering innovation and enhancing public engagement in science.
-Through his leadership, research, and outreach, Dr. Chang continues to advance the boundaries of synthetic biology, inspiring the next generation of scientists and making significant contributions to the global scientific community.
+Through his leadership, research, and outreach, Professor Chang continues to advance the boundaries of synthetic biology, inspiring the next generation of scientists and making significant contributions to the global scientific community.

 Research Areas/Research Interest